-Graduate students must be seeking a Master's Degree, Doctoral Degree, or Teacher Certification to be eligible for federal loan consideration.
-Financial aid for graduate students enrolled in eligible programs at Slippery Rock University can take the form of Federal Stafford Unsubsidized Loans, graduate assistantships, on-campus employment, scholarships, private loans, and private scholarships.
-Students in Endorsement and Certificates Programs are not eligible for federal aid but may be eligible for non-federal alternative loans.
+Graduate students must be seeking a Master's Degree, Doctoral Degree, or Teacher Certification to be eligible for Federal Direct Loans.
+Financial aid for graduate students enrolled in eligible programs at Slippery Rock University can take the form of:

 Please read below for information regarding

 - On campus employment

 Students in Endorsement and Certificate Programs are not eligible for federal aid but may be eligible for Alternative Private Education Loans.

 Graduate Assistantships are awarded by a particular department in conjunction with the Office of Graduate Admissions, North Hall Welcome Center (Phone: 724-738-2051).

 There are approximately 90 graduate assistantship positions are available at the University.